 2. Keep away from the eyes.
 If oils accidentally touch the eyes add a couple of drops of vegetable oil to kleenex and swipe over the eye.
 The essential oil will grab onto the vegetable oil.

 3. Do not use essential oils undiluted on the skin (exceptions may be lavender and tea tree and even those should be diluted to avoid becoming sensitized to the oil).

-4. When an allergic reaction is a possibility, do a patch test 24 hour prior to use.
+4. When an allergic reaction is a possibility, do a patch test 24 hours prior to use.

 6. Do not take essential oils internally without the guidance of a physician or trained aromatherapist.

 8. When using essential oils in the bath, swirl the water well to help disperse the oils.
-For children, or if you have sensitive skin, it is best to disperse your essential oils in a tablespoon full of vegetable oil or 1/2C of full fat milk.
+For children, or if you have sensitive skin, it is best to disperse your essential oils in a tablespoon full of vegetable oil or 1/2 C of full-fat milk.

 10. You can become sensitized to an oil that you use over and over, especially undiluted.
-Change the oils you use, try new ones.
+Change the oils you use, and try new ones.